SILER RIDGE (WAYAH TO WINDING STAIR)

 Siler Bald at 5,216 feet was named for William Siler whose great grandson, Reverend A. Rufus Morgan, helped establish the A.T. in North Carolina.
 The U.S. Forest Service clears and maintains the bald which has a grassy summit with spectacular (and nearly 360 degree) views from Tray Mountain to the Great Smoky Mountains.
 Wayah Bald, about six trail miles north, can also be seen to the north.
 This is a shuttle hike that starts at Wayah Gap on NC 1013 and follows the Appalachian Trail southbound to Winding Stair Gap on U.S. 64 about ten miles from Franklin, N.C.

-- click to see trail photos from this hike on the Appalachian Trail: March 4, 2000
+- click to see photos from this hike on the Appalachian Trail: March 4, 2000

-- click to view a detailed trip report of this walk in the Nantahala National Forest: March 4, 2000 (password required)
+- click for a detailed trip report of this walk in the Nantahala National Forest: March 4, 2000 (password required)

-- click to read a photo journal from a camping trip to Snowbird Gap: June 26, 2002 (password required)
+- click to read a photo journal from another trip to Siler Ridge in June 2002 (password required)

 - click for more information on the Appalachian Trail